Malvern, Pennsylvania: Private schools

 The borough has two private schools.
 Malvern Preparatory School, an independent Catholic School for boys grades 6–12.
 It was founded by the Order of St. Augustine at Villanova University in 1842 and moved to its present location in 1920.
 The Willistown Country Day School (Montessori) is for K–6th grade.
 The borough is also home to a Catholic elementary school for grades K–8, colloquially called St. Patrick's.
 The St. Patrick School spent the early part of 2012 embattled with the Roman Catholic Archdiocese of Philadelphia over a proposed merger with the St. Monica School of nearby Berwyn, winning their case in March of that year.

 Villa Maria Academy is a private, all girls Catholic college preparatory high school (grades 9 to 12) accredited by the Commonwealth of Pennsylvania and Middle States Association of Colleges and Secondary Schools.
 Villa Maria Academy is located less than a mile to the east of the border of Malvern Borough, in Willistown Township.

 Episcopal Academy, Devon Preparatory School, and The Phelps School are also located near Malvern.

-Two institutions for higher education include Penn State Great Valley School of Graduate Professional Studies and Immaculata University, both within the Malvern ZIP code.
+Two institutions for higher education include Penn State Great Valley and Immaculata University, both within the Malvern ZIP code.

 Media

 The Borough of Malvern is served by two newspapers: the Philadelphia Inquirer and Daily Local News.
-The Inquirer is a paper of record for the greater Philadelphia region, as such its time is spent covering the events of the city and the greater Delaware Valley.
+The Inquirer is the paper of record for the greater Philadelphia region, as such its time is spent covering the events of the city and the greater Delaware Valley.